-Requests for supplies and equipment must first be made by filling out a requisition form pending Director's or Asst.
+Request for equipment must be identified on your 5-year equipment plans.
+These are approved yearly by the Director/Asst.
+Director.
+When purchasing budgeted expenses for supplies and equipment over \$500.00, employees must fil out a requisition form pending Director's or Asst.
 Director's action.
-If approved, the merchandise will be ordered, and a copy of the requisition returned to the instructor.
+If approved, the merchandise can be ordered, and a copy of the requisition returned to the instructor.
 In no case should purchases be made without following the prescribed procedure.
 This procedure is to be followed for expenditures from Center and Youth Organization funds.
 Invoices and receipts must be submitted to the Center Business Manager.